Arina100808/ChurnPrediction/README.md

 - A Dockerfile is provided to **containerize** the application for consistent execution across environments.
 - Infrastructure for storing model artifacts is provisioned using **Terraform**, specifically by creating an S3 bucket on **AWS**.
 - **Ansible** is used to automate the process of uploading trained model artifacts to the configured S3 bucket.
-- A **CI/CD** pipeline is defined (GitLab) to run basic jobs on each commit, such as printing the current branch name and detecting secrets in the repository.
+- A **CI/CD** pipeline is defined (GitHub) to run basic jobs on each commit, such as printing the current branch name and detecting secrets in the repository.
 - The solution supports YAML-based configuration for market-specific model parameters such as number of estimators, depth, and learning rate.

 ---